ZcashFoundation/zebra/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs**

+Copy and paste the last 100 Zebra log lines.

-Paste your entire output or logs.
-If they are too big please upload them somewhere like [Gist](https://gist.github.com/) and add a link to it here.
+If you can, upload the full logs to [Gist](https://gist.github.com/), and add a link to them here.